“This post may contain affiliate links. Please read my disclosure for more info.

-- Are you using internal links to promote your other content?
+- Are you using relevant internal links to promote your other content?

 - And lastly, are you promoting it effectively?

-Feel free to let me know how you were able to get past a plateau with your site.
-Were there other things that worked for you?
+Feel free to let me know in the comments below, how you were able to get past a plateau with your site.
+Did you find other ways to increase page views that worked well for you?